Polkadot-Community-Foundation/dotli-starter/README.md

 ![dotli](/docs/dotlistarter.png)

 Simple dotli starter built with plain HTML, CSS, and JavaScript.
 It uses npm-installed packages and a Vite-style workflow, without React.
+It's meant as a 0-to-1 template to get started quickly.
+For a much more thorough set of examples, including AI helpers, please check out https://github.com/paritytech/polkadot-apps

 ## Prerequisites